The New York Times Tone of Voice — Authoritative & Comprehensive

 What is The New York Times's brand message?

-The New York Times's core message is about Journalism you can trust.
-Their concept "Complete reliable news" drives their mission: To seek the truth and help people understand the world.
+The New York Times's core message: Journalism you can trust Their mission: To seek the truth and help people understand the world

 What makes The New York Times's brand voice unique?

 The New York Times stands out through their authoritative, comprehensive, trusted communication style.
-Their central brand tension — "Print vs. Digital" — shapes every message they craft in the Media sector.
+Their central brand tension, "Print vs. Digital", shapes how they communicate across the Media sector.

 What language style does The New York Times use?

-The New York Times uses authoritative and thorough language with literal messaging.
-Their sentences are typically declarative in structure, using the present tense.
+The New York Times uses authoritative and thorough language, with literal messaging, in declarative-style sentences, using the present tense.